The Philosophy Awards of St. Philip's College

 of St. Philip's College

-St. Philip's College Philosophy Student
+The St. Philip's College Philosophy Course

 Picture

-May 2025 Student Awards
+Spring 2026 Student Awards

-• May, 152nd Commencement Ceremony
+• May, 154th Commencement Ceremony

 This award recognizes academic excellence in Philosophy and outstanding contributions to the College made by our students in